bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 ## Separating columns

-Now we are ready to the example we reviewed at the beginning of this lesson.
+Now we are ready to tackle the example we reviewed at the beginning of this lesson.
 ````
 today_courses <- data.frame('student'=c('Pedro','Marta'), 'subjects'=c('Math-English-French', 'Computer_science-Math-Biology'))
 ````